How to give an amazing talk

 Often the beginning of a talk can be shaky.
 You are nervous.
 You are getting introduced and suddenly everyone is looking at you.
 You don't know your audience and have not made a connection yet.
 You feel vulnerable and exposed.
 A great tip to overcome this anxiety is to learn your first 30 seconds by heart.
 It gives you confidence and it provides you with a buffer to get comfortable.

-If you have a great start, you will have a great talk.
+“If you have a great start, you will have a great talk.”

 You don't have to think about your sentences.
 It gives you the time and mental space to assess your situation, to look into the room and connect.
 You will gain confidence and you will give a great talk!

-For beginners, make also sure your first couple of sentences are independent from how you got introduced.
+For beginners, also make sure your first couple of sentences are independent from how you got introduced.
 For example, it can be quite awkward when you had planned to start with "Welcome my name is Helmut Hauser and I am from the University of Bristol", but they have already introduced you with the exact same information.
 A small variation can help you to solve this issue.
 For example, you could say, "Thank you for this wonderful introduction.
 As you have already heard, I am Helmut Hauser and I am from ..."
-With more experience you will be able to do that on the fly, maybe even react directly what has been mentioned in the introduction.
+With more experience you will be able to do that on the fly, maybe even react directly to what has been mentioned in the introduction.
 However, for beginners a well prepared start is quite helpful.

 Make it personal

 In the academic context it is not always possible to connect to a personal story.
 But you can still show that this is personal to you.
 Show them your excitement.
 Tell them why this result or insight is so cool or why the outcome was frustrating!
-Don't be afraid sharing your emotions with the audience.
+Don't be afraid of sharing your emotions with the audience.

 Make beautiful slides